 Newcastle City Precinct

-This course consists of 36 hours lecturer-guided instruction per teaching period offered in three hour workshops per week.
+This course consists of 36 hours of lecturer-guided instruction per teaching period offered in three-hour workshops per week.